Towards Consistent and Efficient Dataset Distillation via Diffusion-Driven Selection: Introduction

 \section{Introduction}

 The rapid advancement of deep learning has driven impressive performance gains through increasingly deeper and more complex models trained on large-scale datasets~\cite{he2016deep,dosovitskiy2020image}.
 However, training these models demands significant memory and computational resources.
-Dataset distillation has recently emerged as an effective approach to data compression~\cite{lei2023comprehensive}, offering substantial reductions in resource consumption.
-By optimizing images in pixel space through information matching (e.g., gradient matching), these optimization-based methods produce smaller synthetic datasets that can achieve comparable performance to the original data~\citep{zhao2021dsa,zhao2021datasetdm,cazenavette2022dataset}.
-Despite these benefits, the vast pixel-level optimization space restricts the feasibility of these methods to small-scale datasets, e.g., CIFAR-10/100~\citep{krizhevsky2009learning}, thus limits their generalization.
+Dataset distillation has recently emerged as an effective approach to data compression~\cite{lei2023comprehensive}, offering reductions in resource consumption.